MicrosoftDocs/win32/desktop-src/SecBP/assigning-privileges-to-an-account.md

 ---
-Description: 'You can assign privileges to accounts either by using the Local Security Policy Microsoft Management Console (MMC) snap-in (Secpol.msc) or by calling the LsaAddAccountRights function.' ms.assetid: 'F2DAB2E3-8B24-49A3-A2DD-E83B5181E9A2'
+Description: You can assign privileges to accounts either by using the Local Security Policy Microsoft Management Console (MMC) snap-in (Secpol.msc) or by calling the LsaAddAccountRights function. ms.assetid: F2DAB2E3-8B24-49A3-A2DD-E83B5181E9A2
-title: Assigning Privileges to an Account
+title: Assigning Privileges to an Account ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Assigning Privileges to an Account